-[Table of Content] What is NGO?
-NGO Overviews Best NGOs in Delhi How to Start an NGO?
-How to Register an NGO? |
+[Table of Content] 1 What is NGO?
+2 Types of NGOs 3 NGO Overviews 4 Role of NGOs 5 Best NGOs in Delhi 6 How to Start an NGO?
+7 Frequently Asked Questions (FAQs) |

 What is NGO?

-An NGO is an organization in which the government has no role; It is a Non-governmental organization.
+Before starting a complete article review, let’s first understand what’s NGO.
+An NGO is an organisation in which the government has no role, and It is a Non-governmental organisation.
 People who have good money or business help people through NGOs.
-NGOs are a subgroup of organizations established by citizens, including clubs and associations that provide services to their members and others—an organization aimed at the welfare of Society.
-NGOs do much social work such as housing widowed women, teaching poor orphans, protecting women, etc.
+NGOs are a subgroup of organisations established by citizens, including clubs and associations that provide services to their members and others—an organisation aimed at the welfare of society.
+NGOs do much social work, such as housing widowed women, teaching poor orphans, protecting women, etc.

 NGO Overviews